 Where will the franchisee outlet be?

 According to the franchise agreement, all the rights are given to the franchisee to use the franchisor property to open the outlet and run the business.
 The franchisee is having very little space to expand according to wish because they get very specific and tight rights are granted and accordingly they have to work.
 Every brand is having a set of their own way to run the franchise outlet and according to their way, a new franchisee has to work.
 The only choice is for the franchisee is to use the property and display the things according to you.
-It is not important that the franchisor is from the US and you are starting the franchisee in India.
+It is not important that the franchisor is from the United States and you are starting the franchisee in India.
 You are free to do the things but you need to meet the brand standard also.

 What type of information in the Franchise Agreement